martendebruijn/martentriestotakephotos/README.md

 ## Contributing

 Since this is a personal project, please don't contribute.
-If there are somethings that don't work or if I've made a (spelling) mistake, please open an issue.
+If there are things that don't work or if I've made a (spelling) mistake, please open an issue.

 ## Roadmap